fredrikbaberg/hassio-addons/octoprint-klipper/DOCS.md

 ### Klipper

-Klipper is installed in a separate `virtualen` compared to OctoPrint.
+Klipper is installed in a separate `virtualen` from OctoPrint.
 You can use the path `/root/printer.cfg` for printer config, this is linked to `/data/klipper/printer.cfg` for persistence.

 ### Q and A